Coverholder and TPA Audit

-A new audit scope has been designed to build on the work undertaken by Lloyd’s in this arena.
-LMA members in conjunction with the LMA executive and Lloyd’s have drafted the scope to ensure that risks are reviewed and assessed in a way that is proportionate to the nature of the coverholder and the portfolio of business that they are underwriting.
+LMA members in conjunction with the LMA executive and Lloyd’s drafted the original audit scope to ensure that risks are reviewed and assessed in a way that is proportionate to the nature of the Coverholder and the portfolio of business that they are underwriting.
 Version 3.0 of the Coverholder audit scope has had no material changes to structure or content.
 The Coverholder audit scope guidance document has been updated to provide greater clarity on the markets expectations of the audit, and aligns exactly to the corresponding sections within the TPA audit scope guidance.

-Where managing agents have questions regarding the scope please contact the LMA or the coverholder audit team at Lloyd’s.
+Where managing agents have questions regarding either scope please contact the LMA or the Coverholder audit team at Lloyd’s.
 Auditors and other market participants with questions regarding the scope should route any questions through the instructing managing agent.

 The below testing appendices are provided as examples.
 Auditors should confirm with managing agents how testing is to be undertaken prior to an audit taking place, and whether specific testing appendices are to be used.